girlscript/winter-of-contributing/C_CPP/Competitive Programming/Expression_Evaluation.md

 	}
 }

-// Function that returns value of
+// Function to returns value of expression after evaluation.

-// expression after evaluation. int evaluate(string tokens){
+int evaluate(string tokens){
 	int i;

-	// stack to store integer values.
 	stack <int> values;

-	// stack to store operators.
 	stack <char> ops;

 	for(i = 0; i < tokens.length(); i++){

-		// Current token is a whitespace,
+		// Here the current token is a whitespace,
-		// skip it.
+		// we can skip it.
 		if(tokens[i] == ' ')
 			continue;